-Marketing is a subset of communications.

-Includes activities and use of materials that are conducted by the Plan with the intent to draw a beneficiary's attention to a MA plan or plans.

-To influence a beneficiary's decision-making process when selecting a MA plan for enrollment or deciding to stay enrolled in a plan.

-Marketing contains information about the plan's benefit structure, cost sharing, measuring or ranking standards, and rewards and incentives.

-Marketing activities may take place face-to-face, via telephone, mailings, electronic communications, or through various media channels such as TV, websites, or social media.
+- •Includes activities and use of materials that are conducted by the Plan with the intent to draw a beneficiary's attention to a MA plan or plans. - To influence a beneficiary's decision-making process when selecting a MA plan for enrollment or deciding to stay enrolled in a plan. - •Marketing contains information about the plan's benefit structure, cost sharing, measuring or ranking standards, and rewards and incentives. - •Marketing activities may take place face-to-face, via telephone, mailings, electronic communications, or through various media channels such as TV, websites, or social media.

+Communication vs Marketing Examples

+Communication

+- A flyer reads "Swell Health is now offering Medicare Advantage coverage in Nowhere County.
+Call us at 1-800-BE-SWELL for more information." - While the intent is to draw a beneficiary's attention to Swell Health, there is no marketing content.

+Marketing

+- A billboard reads "Swell Health Offers \$0 Premium Plans in Nowhere County" - The intent to draw the viewer's attention to the plan and has content that mentions zero-dollar premiums being available.

-General Rules
+Marketing Rules and Requirements

-Plans/Part D sponsors cannot market for an upcoming plan year prior to October 1st.

-Plans/Part D Sponsors are permitted to concurrently market the current year with the prospective year starting on October 1st, provided marketing materials make it clear what plan year is being discussed.

-Plans/Part D sponsors may compare their Plan to another Plan/Part D sponsor, provided the information is accurate, not misleading, and can be supported by the MA organization making the comparison.

-Plans/Part D Sponsors may use the term "free" in conjunction with mandatory, supplemental, and preventative benefits provided at a zero-cost share for all enrollees.

-Plans/Part D Sponsors cannot use the term "free" to describe a \$0 premium, any type of reduction in premium, reduction in deductibles or cost sharing, low-income subsidy, or cost sharing pertaining to dual eligible individuals.
+- •Plans/Part D sponsors cannot market for an upcoming plan year prior to October 1st. - •Plans/Part D Sponsors are permitted to concurrently market the current year with the prospective year starting on October 1st, provided marketing materials make it clear what plan year is being discussed. - •Plans/Part D sponsors may compare their Plan to another Plan/Part D sponsor, provided the information is accurate, not misleading, and can be supported by the MA organization making the comparison. - •Plans/Part D Sponsors may use the term "free" in conjunction with mandatory, supplemental, and preventative benefits provided at a zero-cost share for all enrollees. - •Plans/Part D Sponsors cannot use the term "free" to describe a \$0 premium, any type of reduction in premium, reduction in deductibles or cost sharing, low-income subsidy, or cost sharing pertaining to dual eligible individuals.